buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcIShapeProfileDef.md

 _IfcIShapeProfileDef_ defines a section profile that provides the defining parameters of an 'I' or 'H' section.
 The I-shape profile has values for its overall depth, width and its web and flange thicknesses.
 Additionally a fillet radius, flange edge radius, and flange slope may be given.
 This profile definition represents an I-section which is symmetrical about its major and minor axes; top and bottom flanges are equal and centred on the web.

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Type of _FilletRadius_ relaxed to allow for zero radius.
+> IFC4 CHANGE  Type of _FilletRadius_ relaxed to allow for zero radius.
 Attributes _FlangeEdgeRadius_ and _FlangeSlope_ added.

 Figure 1 illustrates parameters of the I-shape profile definition.